Back to Azra AI

 “Health systems are moving beyond fragmented tools and toward true enterprise-wide intelligence platforms,” said John Marshall, CEO of Azra AI.
 “EHRs were not built for this level of complexity, especially when it comes to delivering the specialized clinical workflows that turn a finding into a follow-up and a follow-up into a life saved.
 At the same time, disconnected point solutions further exacerbate the problem by creating fragmentation, limiting scale, and widening the gaps in patient care.
 The future of care is not just managing patients once disease is suspected — it’s identifying patients earlier, often before symptoms appear.
 Azra was built from day one to be something fundamentally different — by leveraging discrete clinical data across the enterprise, we can surface high-risk, asymptomatic patients and accelerate diagnosis of life-threatening conditions.
 That requires an AI platform built for continuous, longitudinal patient journeys and complex workflows that ensures no patient will fall through the cracks.
 This combination with Thynk Health, and their amazing people and technology, accelerates our mission of saving lives every day.
 The platform we have built is extraordinary, and the excitement inside our two organizations is incredible.”

 "Too many important imaging findings never lead to action — a missed follow-up, a gap in communication, and a patient's early-stage diagnosis becomes a late-stage one," said Daniel Weeks, CEO of Thynk Health.
 "That's the problem Thynk was built to solve.
 Joining Azra gives us the platform depth and reach to deliver continuous, coordinated care with highly actionable data at vast scale across entire health system populations, not just individual programs.
 Azra provides an immediate enterprise-wide clinical strategy for health systems' most critical service lines with one platform that spans across the entire longitudinal patient journey — from suspicion past survivorship.
-Add to that Azra's suite of hands-on clinical services — Navigation, Case Finding, MDM/Tumor Board Coordination, and Strategic Program Execution — and health systems have something no point solution can offer: a partner that runs alongside them, not just a tool they have to operate themselves.
+Add to that Azra's suite of hands-on clinical services — Navigation, Case Finding, MDM/Tumor Board Coordination, and Strategic Program Execution — and health systems have something no point solution or EHR can offer: a partner that runs alongside them, not just a tool they have to operate themselves.
 There is simply nothing else like it on the market — one platform, one partner, one mission.
 We could not be happier with the outcome.”

 John Marshall will continue as CEO of the combined organization.
 Daniel Weeks, formerly CEO of Thynk Health, will assume the role of Chief Operating Officer at Azra AI.
 Both companies will continue supporting existing customer deployments throughout the integration process, with no disruption to current contracts or workflows.
 The financial terms of the acquisition were not disclosed.